Get your dream job with Toyota first time!

 If you are interested in more SJT questions similar to a Toyota-style situational judgment test, we offer them as one of our packages.

 This is another type of a psychometric test that examines your ability to fit into the specific role you applied to, as well as the work culture at Toyota.
 You will be presented with a number of statements, such as ‘I adapt easily to new situations’ or ‘I have an analytical mind’, and will be required to choose the ones that describe you best.
 The trick is, that in all cases you will face a trade-off between many of the desirable qualities.
-You will not be able to state that you make new friends easily, like to learn languages, are determined and hard-working, and enjoy solving complex problems.
+You can not, for example, answer that you make new friends easily, like to learn languages, are determined and hard-working, and enjoy solving complex problems.

 This is a Toyota-specific assessment.
 It will take roughly 3 hours to complete.